dakeshi/betterSingleton/README.md

 }

 /*:
- ### Create micro framework
+ ### create the micro framework
  `internal` helps to use in the framework. ex) the test target */ class DataManager {

   // Hide singleton pattern from the outside.
   // Do not expose unneccessary information static let shared = DataManager()

   let dbType: DatabaseType